Comprehensive Guide to Hand and Wrist Anatomy and Conditions

 Tendons of the Hand

-Tendons are soft tissues that connect muscles to bones.
-When muscles contract, tendons pull the bones, causing the finger to move.
 The extrinsic muscles are attached to finger bones through long tendons that extend from the forearm through the wrist.
-Tendons located on the palm side help in bending the fingers and are called flexor tendons, while tendons on top of the hand called extensor tendons help in straightening the fingers.
+Flexor tendons on the palm side help in bending the fingers, while extensor tendons on top of the hand help straighten the fingers.

 Nerves of the Hand